 When you apply your propane torch to the joint you wish to solder, make sure you heat the whole circumference of the pipe evenly.
 Hold the solder against the joint, opposite from the torch, and let the liquid metal drip inside where the pipes are connected.
 Move around the pipe with the solder until it has melted into the entire joint.

 Next, let the joint cool for a few minutes before you try to put any pressure on it, then repeat the process for any other joints that need connecting.
 Once you finish soldering all the joints in place, turn the water on and try running it through the pipes.
-If you see any leakage at all coming from the areas you soldered, bad news: you need to get the torch back out to plug the leak with solder.
+If you see any leakage at all coming from the areas you soldered, the bad news: you need to get the torch back out to plug the leak with solder.
 It's possible that you didn't clean the pipes thoroughly enough, or perhaps you didn't melt the solder evenly all around the pipe.
 In some cases, it may be necessary to start the plumbing repair all over from scratch.

 When it's Time to Pass the Torch